Decatur Property Division Attorney

 One of the most frequently combative issues during a divorce is the division of property.
 Georgia's law for the division of property following a divorce states that all assets and debts must be split on an equitable basis.
 This doesn't mean that all items will be split 50/50 amongst the parties involved, which can lead to heated disputes over what is considered "fair" for each party.
 Gibbs Tillery is highly experienced in matters of property division, including the division of assets and debts.

-Anything acquired during the course of the marriage is subject to division, including:
+Anything acquired during the course of the marriage is subject to division in Georgia, including:

 - Real estate

 - Household items

 - Marital debts